SpongeBobSun/ReactNative-TL-DR/before-we-start.md

   --bundle-output './build/main.jsbundle'
 ```

 This will build our JS code to `./build/main.jsbundle`.
-Add this file to project in Xcode and hit the run button, our app will load  local
+Add this file to project in Xcode and hit the run button and we are ready to go.